-The College of Education offers certification options for students who have already earned a bachelor’s degree or higher from an accredited college or university.
-The courses taken for this program do not lead to a degree.
+If you are interested in becoming a teacher and already have a bachelor's degree or higher, the College of Education has programs to help you achieve your goals.
+Courses taken through our postbaccalaureate programs do not lead to a degree.
 Instead, completion of the requirements qualifies students to take the required state certification examinations administered by Pearson.
 Typically, more than 95% of our graduates pass the exam.

 This option prepares you to teach through coursework that explores the fundamentals of teaching.
 You will also earn classroom experience in the form of observations and student teaching through the Professional Development Sequence (PDS).